Is the Camino Francés becoming too stressful?

 Fast forward to 2014, I walked from St. Jean Pied de Port to Belorado.
 I left at the start of September and on arriving in Roncesvalles, I managed to secure one of the last beds in the large renovated monastery.
 It wasn’t long before that albergue was completo (full).
 The hospitaleros told us that they had never seen so many people.
 I started to wonder if the rest of my Camino would be like this.
 Was this just a freak event?
 The next town of Zubiri is tiny that there was no way it could hold over 180 pilgrims.
 Luckily I had pre-booked a bed in Albergue Zaldiko before leaving home.
-Otherwise I could be walking to the next town.
-Other slower pilgrims were busing from Roncesvalles to Pamplona or further to escape this “wave”.
+Otherwise, I could be walking to the next town.
+Other slower pilgrims had begun to travel by bus to Pamplona before the evening was out.

 - think of the date you are starting and ensure it is not a public holiday in Europe.
 A public holiday can see a large increase of pilgrims, especially from Spain.
 The recent holiday at the start of May saw 250 pilgrims leave St Jean, which is astounding.

 - you could also think about staying in towns in between Brierley’s end stages.
 Some of these towns are amazing, especially Viana, Lorca, or Ciruquai.

 - why not talk to the hospitalero in your albergue and ask what the crowds have been like the day prior.
 If they are not as bad, then take a rest day.